OctopyID/OctopyFramework/README.md

 With several features such as:

+* Database Migration
-* Octopy console
+* Database Seeder
-* Octopy template engine
+* Debugbar
+* Exception Handler
 * Middleware
-* Exception handler
+* Octopy Console
-* Debugbar
+* Octopy Template

 and much more.

-In addition to the features above this framework is very light, only measuring less than 1.5 megabytes because there is no dependency on other packages, but you are free to use packages from outside using composer.
+In addition to the features above this framework is very lightweight, only measuring less than 1.5 megabytes because there is no dependency on other packages, but you are free to use packages from outside using composer.

 ## Installation
 ### Composer